-Letters Testamentary is a court document issued by the Texas probate court.
+“Letters Testamentary” is actually a court document issued by the Texas probate court.
 In the Dallas area, you will obtain letters testamentary from the Dallas County Probate Court, Collin County Probate Court, Denton County Probate Court or Tarrant County Probate Court.

-If the person passed away with a will, letters testamentary will be granted to the executor named in the will.
+If the person passed away with a will, letters testamentary will be granted by the probate court to the executor named in the will.
 If the person died without a will, the probate court will grant “letters of administration,” which is basically the equivalent to letters testamentary.

 There may be alternatives to Letters Testamentary.
 If the assets are minimal, you may be able to avoid probate.
-The probate attorney will tell you the best and cheapest way to transfer the assets into your name–you may be able to use an affordable alternative to probate or avoid probate altogether.
+The probate attorney will tell you the best and cheapest way to transfer the deceased person’s assets into your name–you may be able to use an affordable alternative to probate or avoid probate altogether.

 Getting letters testamentary in Texas is fairly simple.
 Compared to many other states, Texas has an easy and relatively cheap method for obtaining letters testamentary.
 Although you will need an attorney to handle the probate court, the legal work is often quick and affordable.

-Shutt Law Firm’s office is conveniently located just north of Dallas, TX, near the intersection of highway 75 and Campbell Road in Richardson, TX.
+Shutt Law Firm’s office is conveniently located just north of Dallas, TX, near the intersection of highway 75 and Arapaho Road in Richardson, TX.